Constitution of Luxembourg: Nature of the Constitution

 In Luxembourg, the Constitution is considered the supreme legal rule of the state.
 The written constitution is considered to be "evolutionary" in nature, and has continued to develop concurrently to historical and political events in Luxembourg over the last 200 years, instead of serving as a normative force.
-Thus, the 1868 Constitution is a living constitution and has been amended many times since its inception, most recently in 2019.
-It comprises 121 Articles, divided into 13 chapters, dedicated to describing the role of the Grand Duke, the rights and liberties of citizens and the power separation in the State.
+Thus, the 1868 Constitution is a living constitution and has been amended many times since its inception, most recently in 2025.
+It comprised 132 Articles, divided into 12 chapters, dedicated to describing the role of the Grand Duke, the rights and liberties of citizens and the power separation in the State.

 Under the present Constitution, the Grand Duchy is a democratic, free, independent and indivisible state headed by a constitutional monarch and governed by a system of parliamentary democracy.
 It specifically outlines the roles of the executive, legislative and judicial branches of Luxembourg's system of government, as well as the Conseil d'Etat, which is responsible for moderating parliamentary procedure with respect to the Constitution.

-Historical Belgian and Dutch Influences
+Historical Belgian and Dutch influences

 Although it has since been revised many times, Luxembourg's 1868 Constitution is one of Europe's oldest written constitutions remaining in force, with many of its provisions even dating back to the first Constitution of the country, granted by William II of the Netherlands in 1841.
 The 1841 Chartered Constitution therefore greatly resembled the Dutch Constitution, the Grondwet of 1815, vesting all powers within the grand duke and creating legislative, executive and judicial bodies with very limited powers.
-The authoritarian regime prescribed by the 1841 Charter was not well-received in Luxembourg society, prompting William II to succumb to demand for a revised, more liberal Constitution in 1848.
+The authoritarian regime prescribed by the 1841 Charter was not well received in Luxembourg society, prompting William II to succumb to demands for a revised, more liberal Constitution in 1848.

 For the 1848 Constitution, a majority of the new constitutional provisions were inspired by the Belgian Constitution of 1831.
 This is because a part of Luxembourg had been governed under the 1831 Belgian Constitution in the previous decade as a consequence of the Belgian Revolution.
 The influence of the Belgian Constitution is still evident in the present, revised 1868 Constitution of Luxembourg.
 For instance, Article 87 provides for a Superior Court of Justice in Luxembourg.
 This is inspired by Article 147 of the Belgian Constitution which provides for a Court of Cassation to oversee uniformity and the legality of justice for the whole of Belgium.

 Therefore, given its historical connections to the Netherlands and Belgium, Luxembourg's constitutional tradition has been strongly influenced by the constitutional traditions of these countries.

-Institutional Landscape
+Institutional landscape

 The present Constitution of Luxembourg attributes the separation of powers as follows: executive power is exercised by the Grand Duke and the Government while legislative power is conferred upon the unicameral parliament (Chamber of Deputies) and the joint action of Government and the Council of State.
 Judicial power is attributed to courts and tribunals which function independently.